-Doctors aren't sure exactly how migraines and strokes are linked.
-They do know that people who get migraines with aura are about twice as likely to have a stroke as people who don't get migraines at all.
+Doctors aren't sure exactly how migraine and strokes are linked.
+They do know that people who get migraine with aura are about twice as likely to have a stroke as people who don't get migraine at all.
 The risk goes way up if you're also a young woman who smokes and takes birth control pills.

 One theory about the connection has to do with damage to the cells that line the blood vessels.
 Some research has found that a migraine can cause inflammation inside your arteries.
 That can make them stiff and cause your blood to clot more easily.
 Both of those increase your chances of a stroke.

 It's possible to have a stroke while you're having a migraine, but that doesn't mean the migraine caused the stroke.
 A stroke can trigger migraine symptoms, including the aura.